Scrap and recycling regulation

 |---|---|---|

-| Thumbprint or signature | At transaction | CA, TX, several others |
+| Thumbprint or signature | Captured at transaction | CA, TX, GA |

-| Cash cap on non-ferrous | $50–$100 per transaction | Most states |
+| Cash cap on non-ferrous | $50–$100 per transaction or check-only above a threshold | IL, OH, GA |

-| Cooling-off period | 3–10 day check hold | CA, IL, others |
+| Cooling-off period | 3–10 day check hold before payment releases | CA, IL, NY |

-| License-plate capture | Yard records vehicle plate | Many states |
+| License-plate capture | Yard records vehicle plate at intake | TX, NY, IL, OH |

-| Catalytic-converter restrictions | Only registered dealers can buy | NY, CT, IL, CA, MN, others |
+| Catalytic-converter restrictions | Only registered dealers can buy; proof of origin required | NY, CT, IL, CA, MN, TX |

 For the seller-side translation of these rules, see Selling Guide → Getting Paid.